 The ultimate connector for Cook County employers seeking to create a diverse and inclusive workforce, Talent Solutions Connector already contains nearly 200 local services that help employers with their talent needs.

-“We know that this tool can be useful and we know there aren’t enough employers who know about it yet,” said Petrie, Executive Director and Managing Trustee of Chicago-based Origami Works Foundation.
+“We know that this tool can be useful and we know there aren’t enough employers who know about it yet,” said Houchin, Executive Director and Managing Trustee of Chicago-based Origami Works Foundation.
 “We’re super excited about this, and this is just the beginning to spread this far and wide throughout Cook County.”

 Talent Solutions Connector will debut Nov.
-2 with an event featuring President of the Cook County Board of Commissioners, Toni Preckwinkle, and a panel of employers, Petrie said.
+2 with an event featuring President of the Cook County Board of Commissioners, Toni Preckwinkle, and a panel of employers, Houchin said.
 The new tool is completely free for users and already contains nearly 200 free and subsidized services.

 Browse and search free and subsidized programs for recruiting, training and retaining employees

 Connect with program providers to explore customized solutions, as well as peer employers who have worked successfully with providers

 Read testimonials to see what other employers say about their experiences using the services

 “The Connector enhances the visibility of free and subsidized workforce services that are available to employers in Cook County,” Houchin said.
 “Many employers are facing challenges in recruiting talent, and there are free programs that are available to help.
 This directory has been built by employers for employers, and it can help solve their talent challenges.”